For a while there, it seemed LDAR was no longer critical.

 Method 21 is a procedure used to detect VOC emissions from process equipment using a portable detecting instrument.

 Monitoring intervals vary according to the applicable regulation but are typically weekly, monthly, quarterly, and yearly.
 For example, the monitoring interval for connectors can be every 2, 4, or 8 years.
 The monitoring interval depends on the component type and the periodic leak rate for the component type.

 The portable detecting instruments first recommended by the EPA were a photoionization detector (PID) or a flame ionization detector (FID).

 A PID is a portable gas and vapor detector that contains an ultraviolet lamp that releases photons absorbed by the compound in an ionization chamber.
-Technicians use a PID to identify the presence of a range of volatile organic compounds (VOC).
+Technicians use a PID to identify a range of volatile organic compounds (VOC).
 PID delivers results quickly and is easy to use.
 They need regular cleaning, but they are accurate, reliable, and have good sensitivity for VOC detection.

 FID equipment is typically heavier and larger than PID.
 It uses a hydrogen-air flame to ionize a sample gas and determine its concentration.
 It is more costly and less reliable than a PID.
 It requires regular refilling of the hydrogen cylinder and can be more cumbersome to use.
-They are frequently calibrated with methane, the main component of natural gas, making them a better choice when measuring natural gas.
+However, they are frequently calibrated with methane, the main component of natural gas, making them a better choice when measuring natural gas.

 The EPA recommends records of the equipment, inspection, location, regular maintenance, testing, leak occurrence, and repair.
 We can’t imagine running a complex operation without those basics.

 In summary, a good LDAR program is not very different from an excellent preventative maintenance program.
-It embodies all the best practices of a well-run operation and focuses that lens on finding hazardous air pollutant (VHAP) or gas leaks that occur in your process.
+It embodies all the best practices of a well-run operation and focuses that lens on finding hazardous air pollutants (VHAP) or gas leaks that occur in your process.

 Methane Emission Reduction